bixlabs/nightwatchjs-end-2-end-library/README.md

 * ```$ npm run test-end2end -- -e firefox```

+## To run tests through BrowserStack

+Take into account that you have to BROWSERSTACK_USERNAME and BROWSERSTACK_ACCESS_KEY correctly set for this to work.

+* ``$ npm run test-end2end-browserstack``

+To run in headless mode you do:

+* ``$ npm run test-end2end-browserstack-headless``

-Lastly if you want to run both Chrome and Firefox simultaneously:
+Lastly if you want to run in Chrome, Firefox and IE (IE through BrowserStack):

 * ```$ npm run test-end2end-all```

+and for the headless version of that:

+* ``$ npm run test-end2end-headless-all``

 This project is using [ESLint](http://eslint.org/) as part of the tests process, so if you have a linting problem in your test's source code the tests won't run because of it.
 Always make sure to satisfy linting rules (although you can disable this modifying _test_ script in _package.json_).